 Strategies for Gaps

-If you have a gap in your employment history, here are three possible strategies to consider:
+If you have a gap in your employment history, here are four possible strategies to consider:

 - Make the gap less noticeable on your resume and application